jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 SOME PUBLICATIONS

-This is a (very) abridged list of of papers we have published, based on work in the US and Denmark, and including students in secondary schools and universities.
+This is a (very) abridged list of of papers that we and our colleagues have published, based on work in the US and Denmark, and including students in secondary schools and universities.

 “Gender-related Science Anxiety: A First Binational Study,” J. V. Mallow, Journal of Science Education and Technology 3, 227 (1994).